Baked Chicken and Bean Taquitos

 Baked Chicken and Bean Taquitos made with just 5 ingredients you already have in the house.
 These healthy baked taquitos are less than 100 calories each, filled with flavor, and taste delicious.

 These healthy Baked Chicken Taquitos are stuffed with chicken, refried beans, cheese, and salsa for a meal you will make again and again.
-Made with just 5 ingredients, these crispy baked taquitos are a family friendly meal with less than 300 calories and 6 Weight Watchers SmartPoints for three!
+Made with just 5 ingredients, these crispy baked taquitos are a family friendly meal with less than 300 calories!

-It really couldn't be simpler to make these baked taquitos.
-All you have to do is combine cooked chicken breast, a can of refried beans, salsa, and cheese.
-To keeps things really easy, I used shredded rotisserie chicken breasts without the skin.
+It really couldn't be simpler to make these taquitos.
+All you have to do is combine cooked chicken breast (this chicken tinga would be delicious!), a can of refried beans, salsa, and cheese.
+To keep things really easy, I used shredded rotisserie chicken breasts without the skin.
 Then you just mix the chicken with fat free refried beans, your favorite salsa, and cheese.
 Roll it up into some corn or flour tortillas and bake.
 Simple.

 Lastly, it's important to make sure your tortillas are nice and pliable before stuffing them so they don't break.
 I find the best way to do this is to wrap the tortillas in moist paper towels and then microwave them for 20-40 seconds until they are nice and soft.
 Then keep them in the warm paper towels, pulling them out individually as you roll each taco.